goodhamgupta/serving/README.md

 ## Notes

-- AWQ quantization is applied only to the text tower; the vision tower remains in FP16/BF16
+- AutoRound quantization is applied only to the text tower; the vision tower remains in FP16/BF16
 - Run models separately (`--only_base` / `--only_awq`) to avoid GPU memory conflicts
 - Results are saved to JSON for further analysis when using `--output_json`
+- Quantized models use ~60% less memory, enabling larger batch sizes and higher throughput on memory-constrained GPUs